The best Amazon Cyber Monday deals 2020

 Apple AirPods Pro: was $249 now $169 @ Amazon

-The AirPods Pro are one of the best wireless earbuds you can buy.
+Currently out of stock: The AirPods Pro are one of the best wireless earbuds you can buy.
 They offer solid audio quality with active noise cancellation, sweat/water resistance, and intuitive touch controls.
-They're now on sale at their lowest price ever.
-Out of stock; check back later.View Deal
+They're now on sale at their lowest price ever, once inventory returns.View Deal

 Bose QuietComfort 35 II: was $299 now $199 @ Amazon